cfw-guide/dsi.cfw.guide/docs/faq.md

 - Not compatible with development consoles

 ## Will I lose any functionality by modding my system?
-If you install Unlaunch or use Flipnote Lenny no functionality will be lost.
-If you use Memory Pit you will be unable to view photos on the SD card using the DSi Camera application while Memory Pit is installed.
-To regain the ability to view your SD card photos install Unlaunch or switch to a different exploit, then delete Memory Pit's `pit.bin` file.
+If you install Unlaunch or use Flipnote Lenny, no functionality will be lost.
+If you use Memory Pit, you will be unable to view photos on the SD card using the DSi Camera, unless you launch a ROM dump of the DSi Camera application using **TW**i**L**ight Menu++ to boot it via nds-bootstrap.
+- To regain the ability to view your SD card photos when launching the DSi Camera from the DSi Menu, install Unlaunch or switch to a different exploit, then delete Memory Pit's `pit.bin` file
+  - If `tip.bin` exists in the same folder, rename it back to `pit.bin`

 ## How do I play Nintendo DS Game Card dumps?
 Playing Game Card dumps on the console requires the use of a flashcard or nds-bootstrap, a program which enables games to be played from the internal SD card by redirecting Slot-1 reads and writes to it.